idaholab/moose/modules/doc/content/help/inl/apptainer.md

 ## Troubleshoot

 !style halign=left
-You are now operating from within the same container within which your PR is failing.
+You are now operating from the same container which your PR is failing wihtin.
 By default, your home directory should be available.
 And by extension, your `~/cluster_name/projects` directory containing your project.

 !alert! tip
 See [Apptainer Features](help/inl/apptainer.md#features) below if you are operating from your `/scratch` directory.
+As this will require an additional argument to `apptainer` in order to make available.
 !alert-end!

 Next, simply put: Clone your application (if you have not); build it; run it; and test it.
 Do